chitch-clgx/technical-writing-sample-portfolio/overview-writing-sample.md

+### Writing Sample: Concept Overview of POD Team

+* **Topic:** An Agile Approach to Team-Based Project Management
+* **Audience:** Internal project managers, team members, and stakeholders interested in a flexible, collaborative project management framework.
+* **Goal:** To introduce and explain the POD (Product/Project Delivery) model, its benefits, and the roles team members play within it.

 # The POD Model: An Agile Approach to Team-Based Project Management

 The POD is a project management approach that organizes small, cross-functional teams to deliver products and solutions to market.
 This model is designed for internal project managers, team members, and stakeholders who are interested in a flexible, collaborative project management framework.
 It promotes flexibility and fluidity, enabling team members to efficiently handle multiple projects at once.
 The term "POD" also refers to the team itself.